alpyen/fpga-mediaplayer/python/README.md

 That's it!
 Make sure to always activate the environment first before running the scripts.

-> Note: Linux users may have to install the `python3-tk` package in order to run the player script
+> Note: Linux users may have to install the `python3-venv` package in order to create a
-> as it uses the tkinter module for the GUI.
+> a virtual environment and `python3-tk` to run the player script which uses tkinter for the GUI.

 ## Encoding media files into the project format